tonycamero/hedera-africa-hackathon/docs/IMPLEMENTATION_SUMMARY.md

 ## ✅ Completed Implementation

-We've built a complete **user-signed transaction system** with operator gas subsidy and TRST token charging.
+We've built a complete **user-signed transaction system** with Magic.link client-side signing, server-side verification, and optional TRST token charging (stubbed for hackathon).

 ### What We Built